 The second strongest molecular emission in the model is from the fundamental band of SiO, which ranges from about 7~\micron~to 10~\micron, with a peak at about 7.9~\micron.
 The SiO fundamental band is initially almost as luminous as its CO counterpart, but gets noticeably weaker compared to the CO fundamental band at later stages, when the CO mass increases after 450 days.
 The fundamental band of SiO has been observed for SN 1987A \citep{aitken10MuSpectral1988,rocheSiliconMonoxideSupernova1991} and additionally in two Type II SNe; SN 2004et \citep{kotakCoreCollapseSupernovae2009} and SN 2005af \citep{,kotakSpitzerMeasurementsAtomic2006}.
 It has not been observed in any Type Ibc SN.

 As seen in Fig.~\ref{fig:sioso}, which shows three different time instances, there is a blend between the SiO fundamental band and the fundamental band of SO.
 Initially, when the SO abundance is low, all the emission in this range comes from SiO.
 However, when the SO molecular mass increases the emission eventually becomes comparable to that of SiO.
 While blended, there is still about 1~\micron~separating the peaks of the SiO and SO fundamental bands, so the two contributions can potentially be distinguished.
-In particular, SO makes itself known by broad peaks at 8.8 and 9.6 \micron, whereas SiO gives peaks at 7.9 and 8.4 \micron.

 The SiO overtone lies between $\sim$3.95~\micron~and $\sim$4.8~\micron~with a peak at $\sim$4.1~\micron.
 This has partial overlap with the blue wing of the strong CO fundamental band, and consequently only part of the SiO emission, between 3.95 and $\sim4.2$~\micron, is readily visible (Fig. \ref{fig:cosio}).
 With time this emission rapidly dims as the gas cools; identification prospects are therefore best at the early epochs.
 The SiO first overtone was tentatively identified in SN 1987A by \citet{meikleSpectroscopySupernova1987A1989}, however there was no clear sign of it in the Kuiper observations \citep{wooden_airborne_1993-1}.
 Thus there is yet no unambiguous detection of this emission in any supernova.